gigsoll/image-processor/README.md

 # What this thing need to do

 - open and display images
-- have multiple color palettes
-- have ability to add custom color palettes
 - generate palettes based on image (like matugen)
 - convert images to set color palette
 - have fancy looking UI with libadvaita